Mangano, wife, guilty of corruption charges

 The verdict came after five weeks of testimony and six days of jury deliberations in a proceeding that followed a mistrial in May.

+Edward Mangano said only: “I’m going to go home and take care of Linda.
+And then we’ll go on.”

+Linda Mangano's attorney, John Carman, said: “We’re devastated, just devastated, and frankly, quite shocked.”
+He also promised an appeal.

-Prosecutors had alleged Edward Mangano took bribes from former restaurateur Harendra Singh that included a $454,000 “no-show” job for his wife, free meals and vacations, two luxury chairs, ash flooring for the Bethpage couple’s bedroom, and a $7,300 wristwatch for one of their sons.
+Prosecutors had alleged Edward Mangano took bribes from Singh, the former restaurateur, that included a $454,000 “no-show” job for his wife, free meals and vacations, two luxury chairs, ash flooring for the Bethpage couple’s bedroom, and a $7,300 wristwatch for one of their sons.

 The government claimed the Republican leader repaid Singh by steering two county contracts to him in 2012 that together were worth more than $400,000.